Classification of equivariantly $\mathcal{O}_2$-stable amenable actions on nuclear $\mathrm{C}^\ast$-algebras: Preliminaries

 \section{Preliminaries}

 \thetheorem{\arabic{section}.\arabic{theorem}}

-\begin{notation} The multiplier algebra and the proper unitization\footnote{Add a unit even if $A$ is already unital.} of a \Cs-algebra $A$ are denoted by $\M(A)$ and $A^\dagger$, respectively.\ The unit of $\M(A)$ and $A^\dagger$ is denoted by $\1$.\ We adopt the notation $\U(\1+A)$ for $(\1+A)\cap\U(A^\dagger)$, which is canonically isomorphic to $\U(A)$ when $A$ is unital.\ The \Cs-algebra of compact operators on a Hilbert space $\Hil$ is denoted by $\K(\Hil)$, and when $\Hil$ is separable and infinite-dimensional one normally uses the shorthand $\K$.\ Throughout the paper, $G$ will denote a second-countable, locally compact group, unless specified otherwise.\ The notation $\id_A$ denotes the identity map on the \Cs-algebra $A$, and, with slight abuse of notation, also the trivial $G$-action on $A$.\ If $\alpha:G\curvearrowright A$ is an action on a \Cs-algebra, $A^\alpha$ denotes the $\Cs$-subalgebra of $A$ of fixed points under the action $\alpha$.\ Moreover, the canonical extension of $\alpha$ to an action on $\M(A)$ is denoted by $\alpha$ as well.\ If $u$ is a unitary in $\U(\1+A)$ or $\U(\M(A))$, then $\Ad(u)\in\Aut(A)$ denotes the inner automorphism of $A$ given by $a \mapsto uau^*$.\ Additionally, we use $A\odot B$, $A\otimes B$ and $A\otimes_{\max}B$ for algebraic, spatial and maximal tensor product of two $\Cs$-algebras $A$ and $B$, respectively.\ For two elements $a,b$ in a \Cs-algebra and $\e>0$, the shorthand $a=_{\e} b$ stands for the inequality $\|a-b\|\leq\e$.\ Finally, we adopt the convention that $0\in\N$. \end{notation}
+\begin{notation} The multiplier algebra and the proper unitization\footnote{Add a unit even if $A$ is already unital.} of a \Cs-algebra $A$ are denoted by $\M(A)$ and $A^\dagger$, respectively.\ The unit of $\M(A)$ and $A^\dagger$ is denoted by $\1$.\ We adopt the notation $\U(\1+A)$ for $(\1+A)\cap\U(A^\dagger)$, which is canonically isomorphic to $\U(A)$ when $A$ is unital.\ The \Cs-algebra of compact operators on a Hilbert space $\Hil$ is denoted by $\K(\Hil)$, and when $\Hil$ is separable and infinite-dimensional one normally uses the shorthand $\K$.\ Throughout the paper, $G$ will denote a second-countable, locally compact group, unless specified otherwise.\ The notation $\id_A$ denotes the identity map on the \Cs-algebra $A$, and, with slight abuse of notation, also the trivial $G$-action on $A$.\ If $\alpha:G\curvearrowright A$ is an action on a \Cs-algebra, $A^\alpha$ denotes the $\Cs$-subalgebra of $A$ of fixed points under the action $\alpha$.\ Moreover, the canonical extension of $\alpha$ to an action on $\M(A)$ is denoted by $\alpha$ as well.\ If $u$ is a unitary in $\U(\1+A)$ or $\U(\M(A))$, then $\Ad(u)\in\Aut(A)$ denotes the inner automorphism of $A$ given by $a \mapsto uau^*$.\ Additionally, we use $A\odot B$, $A\otimes B$ and $A\otimes_{\max}B$ for algebraic, spatial and maximal tensor product of two $\Cs$-algebras $A$ and $B$, respectively.\ For two elements $a,b$ in a \Cs-algebra and $\e>0$, the shorthand $a=_{\e} b$ stands for the inequality $\|a-b\|\leq\e$.\ Closure and interior of a subset $U$ of a topological space $X$ are denoted by $\overline{U}$ and $U^{\circ}$, respectively.
+Finally, we adopt the convention that $0\in\N$. \end{notation}

 \begin{definition} Let $\alpha:G\curvearrowright A$ be an action on a \Cs-algebra.\ The \textit{sequence algebra} of $A$ is

 We denote by $\iota_{\infty}$ the canonical embedding $A \hookrightarrow A_{\infty}$ when $A$ is understood from the context.